AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/AccGTrack.md

 :class: note
 - The presumed frictionless inclined plane will be an air track.
 - The mass will be a glider, which floats on the air track.
-- Placing a spacer of height $H$ under the leg at one end of the track, which is a distance $D$ from the leg(s) at the opposite end, will incline the track.
+- Placing a spacer (essentially a big slotted mass) of height $H$ under the leg at one end of the track, which is a distance $D$ from the leg(s) at the opposite end, will incline the track.
 - Time measured by PASCO photogates (stated precision of 0.0001 seconds).
 Using PASCO's data logging and visualization software, **Capstone**, installed on the lab computers.
 The relevant Capstone file will be on the desktop.
 Please ***DO NOT*** save when you are done, just exit without saving, thanks.
 ```